data-sandbox/llms/README.md

 # Large Language Models (LLMs)

 Sandbox for experimenting with LLMs.
-Mainly ChatGPT for now.
+Mainly GPT-3 for now.